 Coconut oil can prevent and repair damaged hair, add shine, and reduce scalp inflammation (read more here).
 I also like coconut oil because it’s very easy to work with.
 Unrefined (i.e., “virgin”) coconut oil has a melting point of 76 degrees Fahrenheit, which means that it’s a waxy solid most of the time.
 This can also mean it’s easier to apply to your hair.

 Here are my argan oil hair mask supplies:

 - 10 drops argan oil

 - 3 drops lavender essential oil (optional for scent…I sleep in my masks, so I like the added scent)

 - Ziploc bag

 - Plastic comb and hair tie

-Step #1: First I spoon my coconut oil into a bag.
+First I spoon my coconut oil into a bag.
 Then, I drop argan oil in (and, if I’m using it, the lavender oil) and zip the bag shut.
-Since coconut oil solidifies at 76 degrees Fahrenheit, the bag looks something like this:
+Since coconut oil solidifies at 76 degrees Fahrenheit, the bag looks something like the one below.

-Update: I’m updating this post to include some helpful tips from people who’ve tried the mask.
+Update: Here are a few helpful tips from people who’ve tried the mask!

 - Before washing out the mask, put conditioner on your hair to help break down the oil, which makes it easier to wash out.